Israeli singer left ‘shaken’ after protesters rushed towards Eurovision stage

 Later the group advocating for Israel to be removed from Eurovision moved across Basel, where they were met by a significant police presence, and tear gas was seen being used.

-It comes after Raphael’s rehearsal for the semi-final of the competition was “disrupted” by six people with “oversized flags and whistles” who obstructed her act.
+It comes after Raphael’s rehearsal for Thursday’s second semi-final of the competition was “disrupted” by six people with “oversized flags and whistles” who obstructed her act.

 SRG SSR, which is organising the event in Basel after Nemo triumphed for Switzerland with The Code in Malmo 2024, said the group was quickly ejected from the St Jakobshalle arena.